 Security Riser Diagram: Shall detail the number and location of controllers, reader interface modules, power supplies, indicate all cabling and wiring, host equipment.
 Riser diagrams shall be submitted to the USPS Project Manager for review and concurrence prior to execution.

-Operator’s Manual: Submit for prior approval, six (6) copies of Manufacturer’s manual for programming and operating the system and its related components.
+Operator’s Manual: Submit for prior approval, Manufacturer’s manual for programming and operating the system and its related components.

 Submit evidence of training from the manufacturer of the system proposed for installation.
-Evidence shall include written certificates` of training or similar documentation on manufacturer’s letterhead demonstrating the installer’s qualifications.
+Evidence shall include written certificates of training or similar documentation on manufacturer’s letterhead demonstrating the installer’s qualifications.

 QUALITY ASSURANCE